-- Operational rules: - Addition or subtraction: Keep the smallest number of decimal place in the result, independent of the number of significant digits: 12.001+ 3.1= 15.1 - Multiplication or Division: Keep the smallest significant figures in the result: $12.001 \times 3.1 = 37$, because the smallest significant figures is ?.
+- Operational rules: - Addition or subtraction: Keep the smallest number of decimal place in the result, independent of the number of significant digits: 12.001+ 3.1= 15.1 - Multiplication or Division: Keep the smallest number of significant digits in the result: $12.001 \times 3.1 = 37$, because the smallest significant figures is 2.

-What does this mean?

-The worst precision determines the precision the overall operation!!
+What does this mean?The worst precision determines the precision the overall operation!!In English?Can't get any better than the worst measurement!